-(4) Trading expense ratio represents total commissions expressed as a percentage of the daily average net asset value during the period.
+(4) Trading expense ratio represents total commissions expressed as a percentage of the daily average net asset value during the year.

-(5) Net Asset Value per Unit is the difference between the aggregate value of the assets including the valuation of securities at closing prices and the aggregate value of the liabilities, excluding the Redeemable Preferred Share liability, divided by the number of Units then outstanding.
+(5) Net Asset Value per unit is the difference between the aggregate value of the assets including the valuation of securities at closing prices and the aggregate value of the liabilities divided by the number of units then outstanding.